maurimiranda/mobile-food/README.md

 ## What I Would Do Differently With More Time

+- **Backend API**:

-- **Backend API**: Currently fetching directly from SF Gov's API on every page load.
-A proper backend would:
+  - Currently fetching directly from SF Gov's API on every page load.
+A proper backend would provide an API with pagination, filtering, and search capabilities.

-  - Cache the data with periodic refresh
-  - Provide faster response times
-  - Enable more complex queries (spatial queries, fuzzy search)
+- **UI/UX**:

-- **Clustering**: With 400+ markers, the map can feel cluttered at low zoom levels.
+  - Clustering: With 400+ markers, the map can feel cluttered at low zoom levels.
 Marker clustering would improve UX.
+  - Mobile Optimization: Further refine the mobile experience for smaller screens.
+  - Accessibility: Improve keyboard navigation and screen reader support.

 - **Testing**:

-  - Add more browsers to Playwright configuration for cross-browser compatibility
+  - Add more browsers to Playwright configuration for cross-browser compatibility.
-  - Consider unit tests for critical utility functions
+  - Consider unit tests for critical utility functions.
-  - Run into a different container to allow app to use server-side data fetching while still enabling E2E tests with fixture data
+  - Run into a different container to allow app to use server-side data fetching while still enabling E2E tests with fixture data.

 ## How to Run Locally